MicrosoftDocs/visualstudio-docs/docs/test/anatomy-of-a-coded-ui-test.md

  The `MyTestInitialize()` method has the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestInitializeAttribute> applied to it, which tells the testing framework to call this method before any other test methods.
 Similarly, the `MyTestCleanup()` method has the <xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestCleanupAttribute> applied to it, which tells the testing framework to call this method after all other test methods have been called.
 Use of these methods is optional.
 For this test, the `UIMap.LaunchCalculator()` method could be called from `MyTestInitialize()` and the `UIMap.CloseCalculator()` method could be called from `MyTestCleanup()` instead of from `CodedUITest1Method1()`.

- If you add more methods to this class by using the <xref:Microsoft.VisualStudio.TestTools.UITesting.CodedUITestAttribute>, the testing framework will call each method as part of the test.
+ If you add more methods to this class by using the <xref:Microsoft.VisualStudio.TestTools.UITesting.CodedUITestAttribute>, the testing framework calls each method as part of the test.

 ###  <a name="UIMapuitest"></a> UIMap.uitest
  This is an XML file that represents the structure of the coded UI test recording and all its parts.
 These include the actions and the classes in addition to the methods and properties of those classes.
 The [UIMap.Designer.cs](#UIMapDesignerFile) file contains the code that is generated by the Coded UI Builder to reproduce the structure of the test and provides the connection to the testing framework.